uccser/cs-unplugged/docs/source/getting_started/installation.rst

 Step 9: Download the CS Unplugged project
 =================================================

-Firstly create the folder you wish to hold the CS Unplugged project folder in if you wish to store the data in a specific location.
+Firstly create the directory you wish to hold the CS Unplugged project directory in if you wish to store the data in a specific location.
-Once you have decided upon the location, change the working directory of the terminal to this folder.
+Once you have decided upon the location, change the working directory of the terminal to this directory.

-To clone (the Git term for download) the project folder, type the following command in terminal:
+To clone (the Git term for download) the project directory, type the following command in terminal:

 .. code-block:: bash